 Coffee With The Buddha Author: Joan Duncan Oliver Genre: Buddhism, Spirituality, Informative Fiction Year Published: 2007 Publisher: Duncan Baird Publishers

 I like the Buddhist concept of karma because it dares us to be responsible for our actions and intentions.
 It teaches that we become heir to whatever goodness or evil that we build at the present.
-But in the vastness of Buddhist beliefs in the book, my favorite is that of the Mahāyāna’s where it was said we are all Buddha just waiting to be awakened.
+But in the vastness of Buddhist beliefs in the book, my favorite is that of the Mahāyāna’s where it says we are all Buddha just waiting to be awakened.

 I particularly took a liking to this idea because I think that however hard and impossible whatever feat maybe, it is always the knowledge of the possibility that pushes us to do things.
 This is why I think this idea is powerful – because it could make even the most unkind believe that he is capable of being good. 🙂